ScottSturdivant/rpi_metar/README.md

 changing the colors of LEDs to reflect the current METAR information.
 You will need a Raspberry Pi, some WS281X LEDs, and the four letter designators of the airports you are interested in.

+This code assumes you've connected to GPIO 18 (PWM0) and have added `blacklist snd_bcm2835` to the `/etc/modprobe.d/snd-blacklist.conf` file.

 # Install

 ```